Skip to content

 return hash(repr(self.to_dict()))

-Test if a proxy matches the current Query instance.
+Test if a entity matches the current Query instance.

 Source code in ftmq/query.py